wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OMFQuickStart.md

 Use the SDS REST API to read back the last data event written to the server.

 1. Start the curl command line tool.
-2. Execute the following curl command to return the last value written:
+2. Run the following curl command to return the last value written:

    ```bash
    curl http://localhost:5590/api/v1/tenants/default/namespaces/default/streams/MyCustomContainer/Data/Last